Alfresco/docs-activiti-enterprise/docs/modeling/projects.md

 ```

 ## Collaborators
 By default users can only view the projects they have created.
 The **Collaborators** option allows user access to be managed for individual projects.
+A collaborator can do anything the creator can do except for deleting the project.

 To add a collaborator to a project: